 We have been developing certain technologies for air travel media services purposes.
 However, our financial commitment to development of these technologies has been limited.
-We incurred research and development expense of \$1.2 million, \$0.7 million and \$0.4 million for the year ended December 31, 2019, 2020 and 2021, respectively.
-While we are interested in and may experiment with new technologies from time to time, we do not intend to materially increase our research and development spending in the foreseeable future even for the new cryptocurrency business.
+We incurred research and development expense of \$0.4 million, \$35,000 and \$35,000 for 2021, 2022 and 2023, respectively.
+While we are interested in and may experiment with new technologies from time to time, we do not intend to materially increase our research and development spending in the foreseeable future.